 Naming the Harm

 On multiple occasions, Free Write ignored the calls of trusted colleagues calling for us to acknowledge and repair this harm between 2014 and now.
 Our inaction forced members of our community to remove themselves or decline Free Write access to collaborations that would have created opportunities for our criminalized students.
 The fact that we were standing by the employee while offering absolutely no public accountability for the harms he caused, the organization’s stance on those harms, or details of any work we were doing to move toward accountability, put everyone affiliated with us at risk.
 We were signaling to our partners that they must do the work to reconcile collaborating with us while ignoring the fact that we were protecting the employee.
 We are so sorry to the colleagues and community partners who were pushed out of their positions or chose to turn down opportunities at the expense of their financial stability and career path within the field of arts education.
 In each situation detailed below, Free Write’s betrayal of our colleagues cannot go understated.
-Please again note that where names are used, that person gave their consent to be named.

 Chelsea Ross began working with Free Write in 2009.
-Upon learning of the abuse in 2014 and up until now, Chelsea repeatedly asked for, then fought for Free Write to take accountability and provide transparency, only to be ignored repeatedly, given incomplete information, and otherwise distanced from the truth.
+Upon learning of Roger’s abuse in 2014 and up until now, Chelsea repeatedly asked for, then fought for Free Write to take accountability and provide transparency, only to be ignored repeatedly, given incomplete information, and otherwise distanced from the truth.
 Chelsea cited losing professional and personal relationships with former staff and other community members who have distanced themselves from Free Write.
 We apologize to Chelsea for ignoring her, and for devaluing her safety and the safety of all women and femmes entering Free Write spaces.

 While bringing on new staff, volunteers, teaching artists, board members, and other partners, Free Write did not provide sufficient information about the harm caused by the employee and our lack of organizational response to it.
 Without knowing this history, they were prevented from making an informed choice about working with and representing Free Write.
-We apologize for this deep betrayal of trust given to us by our colleagues as they learned about the employee’s history and problematic organizational culture after joining Free Write.
+We apologize for this deep betrayal of trust given to us by our colleagues as they learned about Roger’s history and our subsequent problematic organizational culture after joining Free Write.
 More of our close colleagues will learn about these things upon reading this statement, resulting in even more pain, confusion, and feelings of betrayal.
 We are so sorry to you, as well.